 More than 1 million children have been displaced within South Sudan since 2013.
 Mercy Corps is working to help improve their nutrition during the critical early years that will determine their physical and mental development.

 Mercy Corps has been working in South Sudan since 1995.
-Last year, when horrific attacks occurred in the capital, Juba, and many organisations left, Mercy Corps chose to stay.
+Last year, when horrific attacks occurred in the capital, Juba, and many organizations left, Mercy Corps chose to stay.
 When South Sudan topped Afghanistan as the most dangerous place in the world for aid workers to do their jobs, we persevered.

 Over the last few months, in response to the outbreak of famine and widespread threat of starvation across the country, we have increased our staff numbers to 165.